-- Identify the people serving as the chapter director and sponsoring physician
+- Identify the people serving as the chapter director and medical director.

-- Submit a chapter application (available on our website), resume, and application fee to the ThinkFirst Foundation; see application for details.
+- Submit a chapter application (available on our website, or contact us for a Word version), resume, and application fee to the ThinkFirst Foundation; see application for details.
 Fee includes initial membership, training and materials.

 - Once your application is approved, training may be scheduled with the ThinkFirst Foundation, either by interactive online webinar, or at a training location in the US.
-The chapter's key personnel will receive instruction and assistance with chapter development and program implementation and evaluation.
+The chapter's contact person will receive instruction and assistance with chapter development and program implementation and evaluation.
 A qualified trainer will guide the chapter in meeting all requirements.

-- The following program materials will be shipped to the chapter once we have received your signed training completion documentation.
+- The following program materials will be provided to the chapter once we have received your signed training completion documentation.

-- One ThinkFirst For Kids curriculum binder Grades 1-3, "Street Smart" DVD video, handouts, and comics
+- ThinkFirst For Kids "Street Smart" presentation video, script

-- Two ThinkFirst For Youth curriculum binders, one for grades 4-5 and one for 6-8, including handouts CD for each
+- ThinkFirst For Youth curriculum for grades 4-5 and for 6-8